 Similar to changing the batteries on a smoke detector, many people often wonder how frequently they should replace their toothbrush with a new one.
 Statistics seem to bear out that most people don’t bother replacing their toothbrush until the bristles start to fall out, or they shop around for an electric toothbrush they think will last forever.
 When should you replace your toothbrush, and what sort of electric toothbrushes are on the market for your needs?

-We eat a lot of sugar here in the US!
+Yes, we eat a lot of sugar here in the US!

 The CDC recommends you replace your toothbrush every three to four months to prevent bacteria build-up and ensure it works properly.
 But who remembers when they last changed their toothbrush?
 A good way to discover if your brush has passed its “expiration date” is to examine the bristles.
 If they’re relatively straight or just slightly bent, it’s still OK to use it.
 But if it looks like it someone scrubbed the bathroom tiles with it – toss it!